notaryproject/specifications/specs/trust-store-trust-policy.md

 - Following certificate formats are supported - Files with extension .pem, .crt and .cer, the files are expected to contain certificate(s) in DER (binary) format or PEM format (base-64 encoded DER).
 - The trust store is a directory location, under which each sub directory is considered a named store, that contains zero or more certificates.
 The name of this sub directory is used to reference the specific store in trust policy.
 - Symlinks are not supported for the named store directories or certificate files.
 Implementation MUST validate that the named store directory or certificate files are not symlinks, and fail if it does not meet this condition.
 - Certificates in a trust store are root certificates.
-Placing intermediate certificates in the trust store is not recommended this is a form of certificate pinning that can break signature verification unexpectedly anytime the intermediate certificate is rotated.
+Placing intermediate certificates in the trust store is not recommended as this is a form of certificate pinning that can break signature verification unexpectedly anytime the intermediate certificate is rotated.

 The Notary Project uses following directory structure to represent the trust store.
 The example shows named stores `acme-rockets` and `wabbit-networks`, which are subsequently references in the trust policy.
 Without this reference, presence of a named store and certificates in it does not confer trust automatically to the named store.
 The trust store is configured ahead of verification time, by an out of band mechanism that is beyond the scope of this document.
 Different entities and organizations have their own processes and policies to configure and distribute trust stores.